Things To Do

 Whether you like blissful silence, kid-friendly facilities or a spot to people-watch, the Gold Coast is full of amazing picnic spots (all with beautiful views, of course).
 So, pack the car, load up the hamper with way too much cheese and whatever you do, don't forget the rug.
-Scroll on for ten of the best picnic spots on the Gold Coast/Kombumerri Country.
+Scroll on for twelve of the best picnic spots on the Gold Coast/Kombumerri Country.

 Syd Duncan Park